Most people arriving Belgium will stuff everything that looks good in their mouth.

 And that’s exactly what I did too *whips himself*.

-The Belgian street food is so delicious it’s hard not to over-eat and feel bad afterwards (that’s a compliment!).
+But Belgian food is different.
+It’s indulging.
+Belgian street food is so delicious it’s hard not to over-eat and feel bad afterwards (yes, that’s a compliment!).

 I actually enjoyed it much I’ve decided to investigate further about the most popular Belgian food and put together my findings.
-Of course I did get shocked with the amount of calories I was having each time, but oh well…
+Considering calories, maybe I shouldn’t have.
+But it’s too late to second guess my post.

 Here’s what’ve learned about food in Belgium!